geky/ramcrc32bd/README.md

    In practice this isn't _that_ big of a problem.
 1 bit-errors are usually much more common than 3 bit-errors, and at 4 bit-errors you're going to have a collision anyways.
-Still, it's good to be aware of.
+Still, this tradeoff is good to be aware of.

-   ramcrc32bd's [`error_correction`][error-correction] lets you control
+   ramcrc32bd's [`error_correction`][error-correction] config option lets
-   exactly how many bit-errors to attempt to repair in case detection is more valuable.
+   you control exactly how many bit-errors to attempt to repair in case better detection is more useful.

 2. Brute force doesn't really scale.

-   The error-correction implemented here grows $O(n^e)$ for $e$ bit-errors, which isn't really great.
+   The error-correction implemented here grows $O(n^e)$ for $e$ bit-errors, which really isn't great.

-   But for larger Hamming distances, CRCs are already pretty limited in terms of message size, <=21 bytes for 3 bit-errors with CRC-32 for example.
-So this may not be that big of a deal in practice.
+   But for larger Hamming distances, CRCs are already pretty limited in terms of message size. littlefs's 32-bit CRC can only correct 3 bit-errors in messages <=21 bytes, for example.
+So in practice this may not be that big of a deal.

-   ramcrc32bd's [`error_correction`][error-correction] can also help here
+   ramcrc32bd's [`error_correction`][error-correction] config option can
+   also help here by limiting how many bit-errors we attempt to repair.
-   by limiting how many bit-errors to attempt to repair.
-If you set `error_correction=1` and only repair 1-bit errors, the runtime reduces to to $O(n)$, about the same runtime it takes to actually read the message.
+   If you set `error_correction=1`, the runtime reduces to to $O(n)$ worst case, which is roughly the same runtime it takes to read the data from the underlying storage.

 ### Testing